Importing Custom Linux Images

 Depending on your image's version of Linux, in the Launch Mode area, select Paravirtualized Mode or Emulated Mode.
 If your image supports paravirtualized drivers, we recommend that you select paravirtualized mode.

 - Show Tagging Options: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
-If you are not sure if you should apply tags, then skip this option (you can apply tags later) or ask your administrator.
+If you are not sure whether to apply tags, skip this option (you can apply tags later) or ask your administrator.

 Click Import Image.